tatoliop/classes-PSPI/README.md

 `docker-compose -f docker-compose-frontend.yml up`

 The http server uses the default port (80) to access the web app through the `localhost` url.
+The services uses the `nginx` docker image with a reverse proxy for the api requests to the flask container througth the `nginx.conf` file.